Zetvue/Zetvue/README.md

-## Hey! :wave:
+# Hello there!

 I'm Zetvue.
+I am a producer and graphic designer, and I also contribute to many things!

-I don't code, but I do produce music!
+Some of my contributions include [Microcontrollers' Alternatives](https://microcontrollersdev.github.io/alternatives) and design for [SkyClient](https://hypixel.net/threads/skyclient-easily-install-and-update-skyblock-mods-and-packs.3731617/).

-It's best if you visit my website.
-The link is [here.](zetvue.carrd.co)
+If you want to know more about me, [visit my website!](zetvue.carrd.co)